nora-soderlund/cloudflare-dynamic-bindings/README.md

     let database = env[`DATABASE_${request.cf.colo}`];

     if(!database) {
+      // avoid blocking the response because we won't do anything with the outcome regardless context.waitUntil(new Promise(async (resolve) => {
         // create a new database for this colo using the Cloudflare API
         // ...

         // trigger a new binding configuration for the new database await createWranglerBinding(repositorySettings, env.GITHUB_TOKEN, {
           type: "D1",
-        binding: `DATABASE_${request.cf.colo}`,
+          binding: `DATABASE_${request.cf!.colo}`,
           environments: [
             {
               databaseId: "e4ccd0df-f2ca-4d06-ab56-67d8d0373192", // use the new database
               databaseName: "DATABASE_CPH"
             }
           ]
         });

+        resolve();
+      }));

       // route to a fallback database, because the new binding is not yet available until the next deployment database = env.DEFAULT_DATABASE;